alanshlam/HoneyNet/README.md

 - **AI Integration:** Apply AI technologies to automatically analyze and categorize data collected from honeypots in the preliminary stages of DFIR studies.
 - **Knowledge Base Development:** Build a knowledge base of know-hows in this project with the help of large language models (LLMs).
 - **Enhance Digital Forensic Lab:** Improve the lab's capabilities for both static and dynamic analysis of collected malware.
-- **Develop Analytical Tools:** Create tools to analyze the correlation between the time gap of malware collection and vulnerability release, focusing on the frequency of zero-day attacks.
+- **Develop Analytical Tools:** Create tools to analyze the correlation between the time gap of malware collection and vulnerability release (e.g the latest CVE), focusing on the frequency of zero-day attacks.
 - **Expand Honeypot Deployment:** Deploy more honeypots in different regions and compare the collected data to identify regional variations in hacker activities.